craigahobbs/unittest-parallel/README.md

 ## How it works

-unittest-parallel uses Python's built-in unit test discovery to find all the test suites (TestCase classes) in your project.
-It then runs each test suite in a Python multi-processing pool of the requested size.
-Thus, the more test suites your unit tests are broken into, the better parallelization you'll get in your unit test runs.
+unittest-parallel uses Python's built-in unit test discovery to find all of the TestCase classes in your project.
+It then runs the tests of each TestCase class in a Python multi-processing pool of the requested size.

 ## Links